 A good ROI will depend on your business.
 It relies on factors like your company’s overhead costs, margins, and industry.
 For some industries, an ROI of 3:1 isn’t great, but it’s excellent for a business in a different sector.

-Now that you know all the basics of ROI, you’re probably wondering why you should measure your digital marketing ROI.
+Now that you know all the basics of ROI, you’re probably wondering why you should measure your marketing ROI.

 Let’s look at three benefits of calculating your marketing ROI.

 1. Calculating marketing ROI helps you see what’s working

 When you calculate your marketing ROI, you can see what digital marketing strategies work for your business.
 It’s difficult to know if these tactics are working if you don’t measure how they help your company.

 If you calculate your ROI for your digital marketing strategies, you can discover what’s driving sales.

 This information can help you revamp campaigns to drive better results.
 It may not be the tactic itself, for example, but the ad copy or targeting causing your low ROI.
 Calculating your ROI will allow you to see what works, so you can make changes to drive better results.

 2. Calculating marketing ROI helps you determine where to invest your budget

 When you calculate your marketing ROI, you learn what strategies work and which ones don’t.
 This information helps you decide where to invest your budget.